 Also while in Little Rock, Omavi founded Seeds of Liberation, a nonprofit organization that engaged with marginalized communities in a collective effort to help eradicate the unique harms faced by formerly incarcerated people in Arkansas.
 In this capacity, Omavi worked alongside formerly incarcerated Arkansans to successfully bring an end to the ban on people with felony drug convictions receiving food stamps and welfare benefits in Arkansas.

-Before returning to Little Rock, Omavi was a public defender in New Orleans, where he witnessed firsthand the despair of people jailed because of their inability to post bail and the vindictiveness of a criminal legal system designed to exclude and control impoverished black lives.
+Before returning to Little Rock, Omavi was a public defender in New Orleans, where he witnessed firsthand the despair of people jailed because of their inability to post bail and the vindictiveness of a criminal legal system designed in large part to exclude and control impoverished black lives.
 Omavi’s years as a public defender continue to inform his research and advocacy.

 His is a member of the Arkansas, Louisiana and New York state bars, and is admitted to various federal district and appellate courts.